Stop Paying Rent.

 Frequently Asked Questions

-An owner-occupied CRE loan finances a commercial property where your business occupies at least 51% of the space.
-Unlike investment property loans that rely on tenant rents, these loans are underwritten based on your business's cash flow and ability to repay.
-SBA 504 and SBA 7(a) are the most common programs.
+An owner-occupied CRE loan finances a property where your business occupies at least 51% of the space.
+SBA 504 and 7(a) are the most common programs.